jappeace/jappeaceApplication/content/newtypes.md

 	}
 ```

+Note that this technique doesn't just work for beam instances,
+one could do the same for Aeson,
+or any other library that requires many instances on newtypes.
+The `Wrapped` instance can be re-used.

+# Conclusion
 So what did we gain?
 + We no longer have orphans!
-+ Boilerplate has been reduced to just the wrapped instance,
++ Boilerplate has been reduced to just the wrapped instance.
 What did we lose?
-+ Unfortunately we need to unwrap and wrap at the call sites.
++ Unfortunately we need to unwrap and wrap at the call sites (beam queries).
+* To use this we need to depend on lens.
-+ Beam schema is yet bit more ugly.
++ The beam schema is a little bit more verbose.

+Because all those negative points are really small,
 I'm calling this a win.
 The sources can be found on [github](https://github.com/jappeace/dbfield) and [hackage](https://hackage.haskell.org/package/beam-newtype-field).

-# Conclusion
-Newtypes seem like a construct with little use.
-The prime reason for using them is to increase type safety,
-If we have a 'phone number' and an 'email' value that both have
-type text, we'd better make a newtype for both of them so we don't
-accidentally mix them.
-That is how I was personally introduced to them.

-I've never gotten excited about Isomorphisms either,
-so having these two dubious features interact and such
-a way where they create so much expressive value
-is amazing:
-We killed a bunch of orphans,
-We significantly reduced boilerplate
-and we did so by grasping rather simple tools.